gerdm/gerdm.github.io/content/about.md

 Queen Mary University | Oxford-Man Institute

 ### About
-I am interested in developing algorithms learn from streaming data and adapt to changes in the environment.
+I am interested in developing algorithms that learn from streaming data and adapt to changes in the environment.

 ###  Research
 - [Outlier-robust Kalman Filtering through Generalised Bayes](https://arxiv.org/abs/2405.05646)